 I was left alone at the peak.

 Looking at the vast granite floor in front of me was like looking at a dead landscape, stone laid out in a flat fashion smoothed by elements of nature.
-No trees in sight, beyond that are mountain ranges that composes the landscape of Kota Kinabalu then the clouds and the bluest sky.
+No trees in sight, beyond that are mountain ranges that composes the Kota Kinabalu National Park.

-The sky felt so near that in my mind, if I decided to reach out I can touch it.
-I looked at the other side and saw a huge caldera and the rising boulders and I wish I could stay a little bit longer, the beauty was so eerily captivating.
-I can feel the euphoria taking over my being.
+The sky felt so near that if I decided to reach out I can touch it.
+I looked at the other side and saw a huge caldera and the rising boulders and I wish I could stay a little bit longer.
+The beauty was so eerily captivating and euphoria is taking over my being.

 But 10 minutes was gone too soon and I had to start my descent.
-Before the final push to the signage of the mountain, I met several of my friends midway, I congratulated them and said “I need to get down for the walk the torq” since they won’t be joining in.
+Before the final push to the signage of the mountain, I met several of my friends, I congratulated them and said “I need to get down for the walk the torq” since they won’t be joining in.
 I was in a rush that I forgot to take a photo of them, a photo of us, to celebrate with them the joy of reaching the top.
-I think I would always regret that, a lesson learned.
+I think I would always regret that and it was a lesson learned.

-I’m glad I have lived this far to experience it.
-Life has too many experiences to offer, it doesn’t end when a relationship ends, it doesn’t become meaningless because a dream didn’t come true or it doesn’t become meaningless because of several failures.
+Life has too many experiences to offer, it doesn’t end when a relationship ends, it doesn’t become worthless because a dream didn’t come true or it doesn’t become meaningless because of several failures.

 One thing I’ve also came to realize was that: it is not the physically strong who survives, most often it’s those who are strong emotionally, it’s those who stand up (always) even after a defeat.